Home/Resources/Early Development/Helping Toddlers Develop Self-Control From 24-36 Months

 • Do not talk for too long or ask too many questions.
 Keep it short and to-the-point.

-• End with a kiss, hug, and an “I love you.”
+• End with an “I love you.”

-Give your child choices
+Give your child choices to help with emotional regulation.

 Choices help children feel in control.
 So it is very important to find ways to give your child choices as often as possible.
 However, the key is that the choices you are offering have to be acceptable to you.
 Don’t ask, Are you ready for bed? if their bedtime is not negotiable.
 But you might ask, Would you like to brush teeth before or after we read books?
 You are not asking if they want to brush their teeth or not—this is not up for debate.
 But you are giving the control over when they brush.